kaliberjs/sanity-image/readme.md

 - Use `Image` when you want to use an image as is, no cropping, no `object-fit: cover`.
 - Use `ImageCropped` when you want to use a cropped image.
 The crop is determined by the `aspectRatio` you provide (this respects the hotspot, when configured in Sanity).
 - Use `ImageCover` when you need an image that covers a size defined in CSS, but this size doesn't have a fixed aspect ratio.
 This component compensates for upscaling due to using `object-fit: cover`.

+All images accept a `sizes` prop.
+If this is given, any calculated size is ignored.

 #### `Image`
 ```jsx